 The Concept of Job

-A "job" refers to a set of tasks an individual performs for an employer, including self-employment, in exchange for pay or profit.
+A “job” refers to a set of tasks an individual performs for an employer, including self-employment, in exchange for pay or profit.
 ANZSCO classifies individuals by occupation based on their relationship to past, present, or future jobs.
-Every job typically involves working for a specific employer and carrying out a particular set of tasks.
-Even those self-employed are considered to have jobs and are included in the labor force.

 The Concept of Occupation

-The categories at the most detailed level in the ANZSCO structure are known as "occupations."
-An "occupation" consists of a set of jobs requiring similar or identical tasks.
-Although it is rare for two actual jobs to have identical task sets, in practical terms, an occupation represents a group of jobs with highly similar main tasks.
-In ANZSCO, the similarity of tasks within an occupation is determined by the level and specialization of skills required to perform those tasks.
+In ANZSCO, the similarity of tasks within an occupation is determined by the level and specialisation of skills required to perform those tasks.
 Skill is defined as the ability to execute the functions associated with an occupation competently.
-Consequently, ANZSCO classifies occupations based on two criteria: skill level and skill specialization.
+Consequently, ANZSCO classifies occupations based on two criteria: skill level and skill specialisation.

 The Concept of Skill Level